-Floating Doctors has been working with the indigenous Ngable-Bugle indians of Panama for over 3 years.
-Since 2011 a sustainable network of medical-care, health education, emergency response, and remote community based outposts and projects have been created in a region where few other services exist.
+Floating Doctors has been working with the indigenous Ngable-Bugle indians of Panama since 2011.
+A sustainable network of medical-care, health education, emergency response, and remote community based outposts and projects has been created in a region where few other services exist.

 Over 120,000 people live in our current mission location, the Bocas del Toro province of Panama.
 About 80,000 people, primarily indigenous Ngabe-Bugle, live scattered across small islands, mangrove swamps, and along jungle river systems in remote rural locations with little or no access to basic services.
 Lack of medical care, sanitation, clean water, and electricity leave these communities vulnerable to disease, illness, and social disenfranchisement.